Healthdirect Free Australian health advice you can count on.

 Who will do the tests?

-Your doctor or midwife will refer you for any antenatal tests that are recommended for you.
+Your doctor or midwife will refer you for any antenatal tests that are recommended.

 Blood tests are usually done at a pathology collection centre or hospital by a trained pathology collector.

-Ultrasound scans are usually performed by a specially-trained technician called a sonographer, but they can be performed by anyone who is trained to do them.
-This may include doctors, midwives or other health workers.
+Ultrasound scans are usually performed by a specially trained technician called a sonographer.
+They can also be done by doctors, midwives or other health workers.
 Scans may be performed in a radiology clinic or a hospital.

 Procedures such as chorionic villus sampling (CVS) and amniocentesis are done by a specialist doctor in a clinic or hospital.